-To see residential fire sprinklers in action, watch a burn demonstration that showcases the effects of fires in a home with and without sprinklers.
-Our Fire Sprinklers Save Lives video will also further debunk any myths about fire sprinklers and once again show why they’re so important.
+To see residential fire sprinklers in action, watch a watch a burn demonstration that showcases the effects of fires in a home with and without sprinklers.
+Our Fire Sprinklers Save Lives video debunks myths about fire sprinklers and shows why they’re so important.
 We also support the Built for Life Program that provides funding for fire departments’ sprinkler education.

 We've got you covered